IT TAKES PIONEERS TO CHANGE THE GAME. GROWING RUBBER IN A HOLISTIC WAY.

 “The challenge is making all of the trees grow together in a healthy, productive way.
 You have to know where to grow and when to plant and harvest.
 This is all based on information and knowledge.”

 THE MAKER AND SHAPER: RICHTER RUBBER

 Klaus Richter (in the middle) is the founder of RRT in Malaysia where he set up the condom manufacturing more than 25 years ago.
 Together with his his business partner Jorge (left) and managing director Fabian (right) RRT is cooperating closely with Phatthalung Paratex and using their sustainable latex to produce the condoms we sell.

 OUR JOB AS CONDOM MERCHANTS WITHIN THE SUPPLY CHAIN

 It all started with einhorn products - a condom Start-Up in Germany which wanted to produce sustainable condoms and found a partner in crime with Richter Rubber Technology (rrt).
 From the very beginning einhorn reinvested 50% of profits into fairstainability.
 Thus, setting up the transparent and traceable value chain as a proof of concept which is now expanded to other condom brands.
-Today, rrt is manufacturing condoms with sustainable rubber not only for einhorn, but increasing the actual sustainability impact, also for other brands like releaf, XO!, onsize, cheremi maka and Primeros.
+Today, rrt is manufacturing condoms with sustainable rubber not only for einhorn, but increasing the actual sustainability impact, also for other brands like releaf, XO!, onsize, cheremi maka, my lubie and primeros.
 Making it possible to pay fair prices and providing purchase guarantees to the farmers.
 Explore here how it all began.

 WHAT'S HAPPENING AT THE MOMENT?
 WHAT ARE WE WORKING TOWARDS?